smaspe/smaspe.github.io/_drafts/sun_clock.md

 I am not a morning person.
 But why sleep when the sun is up?

-I decided to try and follow the rythm of the sun.
-Somehow it seems to make more sense than arbitrary times like we have, that on top of that change twice half way through the year for no apparent reason.
+I decided to try and follow the rhythm of the sun.
+Somehow it seems to make more sense than arbitrary wake-up times like we have, that on top of that change twice half-way through the year for no apparent reason.

 Enters the [sun clock](link to the play store goes here), which tells you:
 - When the sun rises